GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 FedCM introduces a credentialed request to the [accounts list endpoint](/docs/privacy-sandbox/fedcm-developer-guide/#accounts-list-endpoint).
-This request does not send data identifying the requestor and also does not allow passing through data provided by the RP, however, the browser separately performs an uncredentialed request containing the RP information to the `client_metadata_endpoint`, then the IdP server can correlate the uncredentialed request with the credentialed request (stochastically) using timing, or other fingerprinting data.
-See [these slides](https://github.com/fedidcg/FedCM/blob/main/meetings/2022/FedCM_%20Options%20for%20the%20Timing%20Attack%20Problem%202022-08-31.pdf) for more details.
+This request does not send data identifying the requestor and also does not allow passing data provided by the RP; however, the browser separately performs an uncredentialed request containing the RP information to the `client_metadata_endpoint`, then the IdP server can correlate the uncredentialed request with the credentialed request (stochastically) using timing, or other fingerprinting data.
+Refer to [these slides](https://github.com/fedidcg/FedCM/blob/main/meetings/2022/FedCM_%20Options%20for%20the%20Timing%20Attack%20Problem%202022-08-31.pdf) for more details.

 {% endAside %}

-### Inform the browser the user's sign-in status
+### Inform the browser of the user's sign-in status

 IdPs can signal the user's sign-in status to the browser by sending an HTTP header or by calling a JavaScript API, when the user is signed in, or when the